ipeternella/pystrukts/README.md

 ## Pystrukts

-`Pystrukts` is a collection of classical algorithms and data struktures implementations written in Python.
+`Pystrukts` is a collection of classical algorithms and data structures implementations written in Python.
 It's main objective is to contain easy to understand algorithms so that anyone can use its implementations for studying.

 ## Running Tests with Sonar